digital-work-lab/digital-work-lecture/slides/03-personal-information-management.md

 - Assign each course to one of the three semesters (by creating groups).
 - Add the goals to the canvas and connect them to the requisite courses.

-> Note: The notes for goals and courses and the semester canvas is available [here]([download the materials](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdigital-work-lab%2Fdigital-work-lecture%2Ftree%2Fmain%2Fexercises%2Fobsidian_exercise_solution))
+> Note: The notes for goals and courses and the semester canvas is available [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdigital-work-lab%2Fdigital-work-lecture%2Ftree%2Fmain%2Fexercises%2Fobsidian_exercise_solution).

 <!--
 ## Aufgabenstellung Bonuspunkte: